rpn1966/platotheory2026/_pages/practical-info.md

 ## Food {#Food}

 ### *Refreshments*
-We will be providing refreshments (tea, coffee, water, biscuits) throughout the conference.
+We will be providing refreshments (tea, coffee, water, biscuits) throughout the meeting.
 If you have any dietary requirements, please inform us when completing the registration form so that we can accommodate your needs.

 ### *Lunch*
 Lunch will not be provided at this meeting.
 There are a wide range of food outlets on campus.
 A list of those open during the meeting, with opening times, is available [here](https://warwick.ac.uk/services/retail/openingtimes/upcoming-times).
 The Zeeman Building is also close to the Cannon Park Shopping Centre, with a range of fast food lunch options there too.